AngelFerndz/Stock-Correlations/README.md

 # Stock-Correlations
-Compares prices with stocks using yfinance, matplotlib and sklearn
+Compares prices with stocks using yfinance, pandas and sklearn

+Required installs
+> yfinance
+> sklearn
+> pandas